Verification Policies

 • TN-Validation-Failed - Verification was unsuccessful.

-• No-TN-Validation - No Identity Header present or attestation level set to ‘B’ or ‘C’.
+• No-TN-Validation - No Identity Header or PASSporT present or attestation level set to ‘B’ or ‘C’.

 CNAM

-If verification is successful, ClearIP will prepend a “[V]” to the CNAM value, if it exists, as shown in the SIP Response example below.
-In the case of verification failure, there will be no indication in CNAM and any existing CNAM value will not be overwritten.
+If verification is successful with Attestation level A, ClearIP will prepend a “[V]” to the CNAM value, if it exists, as shown in the SIP Response example below.
+In the case of verification failure, there will be no indication in CNAM and any existing CNAM value will not be overwritten unless Privacy is requested.
+Information on how Privacy is determined can be found at Analytics -> SIP Messages -> Privacy.
+If Privacy is requested, the existing CNAM value will be overwritten and the display name returned will be “[V]ANONYMOUS”.

-NOTE: To enable the SPAM indicator in CNAM for verification failures, the user must configure this via either the No Identity Header Action or Invalid Identity Header Action being set to ‘Indicate’.
+NOTE: To enable the SPAM indicator in CNAM for verification failures, the user must configure this via either the No Identity Header Action or Invalid Identity Header Action setting by choosing ‘Indicate’.
 If either action is set to ‘Indicate’, verification errors that result in either of these actions will result in the CNAM, only if present, being overwritten with “<SPAM>”.
-In the event of a private call where the calling party wishes to remain anonymous, if the method is set to indicate, it will set the CNAM to “<SPAM>”, not Anonymous, even though that’s how the CNAM might appear in the original SIP INVITE.
+In the event of a private call where the calling party wishes to remain anonymous, if the method is set to Indicate, it will set the CNAM to “<SPAM>”, not Anonymous, even though that’s how the CNAM might appear in the original SIP INVITE.

 Verstat and CNAM